Rhea0524/ST10264009.PROG.POE/README.md

 ## Introduction

 Welcome to Recipe Realm, your ultimate companion for culinary exploration and recipe management!
-Recipe Realm is a versatile console application designed to streamline the process of organizing, scaling, and experimenting with recipes, all within a convenient command-line interface.
+Recipe Realm is a versatile WPF application designed to streamline the process of organizing, scaling,experimenting with recipes and filtering recipes, all within a convenient command-line interface.

 Whether you're a seasoned chef looking to fine-tune your favorite dishes or an aspiring home cook eager to explore new culinary horizons, Recipe Realm offers a user-friendly platform to bring your culinary visions to life.